losertlab/NeuroART/README.md

 Bruker Ultima microscopes do not allow users to access image files during live acquisition.
 Furthermore, their proprietary image format makes it difficult to read in real-time.
 Therefore, we provide a separate MATLAB function (“BrukerReadWriteRaw.m”) that is used to transfer images acquired through the PrairieView software to the analysis computer via a TCP/IP link.
 Each of these frames are saved to a single raw binary file (16 bit unsigned integer format), which is accessed by NeuroART during imaging (detailed instructions are provided in the attached readme file).

 ### If imaging is done using a Thorlabs B-Scope (Bergamo II series, B248):
-In this case you have to save the image frames captured through the ThorImage software to a single raw binary file in 16 bit unsigned integer format.
+In this case you should save the image frames captured through the ThorImage software to a single raw binary file in 16 bit unsigned integer format, which is the default format without any modifications to the ThorImage software.
+During our system tests, this file was written directly to a Synology network- attached storage (NAS) server via a 10Gb ethernet connection.
+Simultaneously, an analysis computer running NeuroART reads this file from the NAS location as the acquisition computer is appending new images to the file.

 ## Instructions for Running the NeuroART application